-The researchers point to some limitations, such as the relatively short (20 week) study period.
-Strengths include use of a non-penetrating needle for sham acupuncture, and successful blinding to increase the reliability of the results.
+The researchers point to some limitations, such as the relatively short (20-week) study period.
+Strengths include the use of a non-penetrating needle for sham acupuncture, and successful blinding to increase the reliability of the results.

 These results show that treatment with manual acupuncture compared to sham acupuncture or usual care, “resulted in a significantly higher reduction in the frequency of migraine days and migraine attacks,” write the authors.